NCAR/DART/models/clm/tutorial/README.rst

 ..
 Note::

-  For more experienced users that intend to use DART for their own research we recommend the following steps which facilitates sharing of your code.
+  For more experienced git users that intend to use DART for their own research we recommend the following steps which facilitates sharing of your code.
 Consider 'forking' the DART repository ~/NCAR/DART.git and setting up remote 'origin' and 'upstream' repositories for your local branch.